 Instead, we should create strategies for reaching financial independence.

-4 Strategies to Make Sure You Reach Financial Independence as a Millennial
+4 Strategies to Reach Financial Independence as a Millennial

-- We need to control our spending and learn how to budget.
 The easiest dollar earned is the dollar not spent.
 Controlling our spending with practical money management skills and financial literacy are the items within our control and are the biggest levers we can pull to increase our saving rate.
-We need to learn how to optimize our tax returns by claiming self-employment tax deductions, mastering our understanding of MACRS depreciation tables and Section 1231 property for our small businesses.
-And if you have that FOMO bug and want to see those exotic place, I suggest checking the Reddit churning community for travel hacking ideas.

 To reach financial independence, we should have investments and income streams which produce enough income to cover our cost-of-living and leave room for rises in the cost of living.

 Financial Independence Means Having No Regrets